© Mapbox · © OpenStreetMap contributors · Boundary data © Historic England (NHLE)

 Roman villa ESE of Northfield House is a scheduled monument protected by Historic England under reference 1006387.
 View the official record →

-A Roman villa ESE of Northfield House is a rural Roman domestic settlement located in Nottinghamshire.
+The Roman villa east-south-east of Northfield House is a substantial residential complex of the Roman period situated in Nottinghamshire.
 It is designated a Scheduled Ancient Monument by Historic England (NHLE) under reference 1006387.

 Roman villa ESE of Northfield House is a Scheduled Ancient Monument, legally protected by Historic England (NHLE) — the body responsible for designating and safeguarding heritage sites in England.
 The official designation reference is 1006387.